Certainty Blog

 Q: What is the difference between a 2-pillar and a 4-pillar SMETA audit?

-A: A 2-pillar SMETA audit covers labor standards and health and safety, while a 4-pillar SMETA audit also covers environmental management and business ethics.
+A: A 2-pillar SMETA audit covers labour standards and health and safety, while a 4-pillar SMETA audit also covers environmental management and business ethics.
+Companies with CSRD or CSDDD obligations typically require the 4-pillar format to satisfy environmental due diligence and governance disclosure requirements.

 Q: How long does a SMETA audit take?

-A: The duration of an SMETA audit depends on various factors, such as the size and complexity of the site, the number of workers, the scope of the audit, etc. Typically, a SMETA audit can take from one to three days.
+A: The duration of a SMETA audit depends on various factors, such as the size and complexity of the site, the number of workers, the scope of the audit, and whether a 2-pillar or 4-pillar format is used.
+Typically, a SMETA audit takes from one to three days.

 Q: How much does a SMETA audit cost?

-A: The cost of a SMETA audit varies depending on the type of audit (2-pillar or 4-pillar), the location of the site, the number of auditors required, etc. You can contact an authorized audit company (aac) to get a quote for your specific case.
+A: The cost of a SMETA audit varies depending on the type of audit (2-pillar or 4-pillar), the location of the site, the number of auditors required, and any additional regulatory scope required under LkSG or CSDDD.
+You can contact an authorised audit company (aac) to get a quote for your specific case.

 Q: How often do I need to do a SMETA audit?

-A: The frequency of SMETA audits depends on your customers’ or buyers’ requirements, as well as your own ESG goals.
+A: The frequency of SMETA audits depends on your customers’ or buyers’ requirements, your own ESG goals, and any applicable regulatory mandates.
 Generally, SMETA audits are valid for one year, but some customers or buyers may require more frequent audits.
+Under the LkSG, companies must conduct risk assessments at least annually, and under CSDDD, ongoing monitoring of supplier performance is required.

 Q: How can I share my SMETA audit report with my customers or buyers?